-- *people, money, and stuff* - So far, this is the clearest and cleanest list of *what* arts managers aggregate and animate – including all the humans involved in conceiving, creating, presenting, producing, preserving, or participating in the creative work ("people"); all the financial resources required for that work and generated in its presentation, support, or sale ("money"); and all the material or physical things the work and its ecology require ("stuff").
+- *people, stuff, and money* - So far, this is the clearest and cleanest list of *what* arts managers aggregate and animate – including all the humans involved in conceiving, creating, presenting, producing, preserving, or participating in the creative work ("people"); all the material or physical things the work and its ecology require ("stuff"); and all the financial flows required for and provided by its production, presentation, support, or sale ("money").
 There are some pieces that don't fit neatly into this short list (for example, "capital" can be both money and stuff and also something else).
 But this goal here is to keep things as simple as possible (but no simpler).

 - *toward expressive ends* - The core that transforms any old “management” into Arts Management is the nature, intention, and outcome of the work.
 Arts endeavors have creative human expression as a primary process or purpose.
 Sure, there are always a wide array of intentions and outcomes (income, wealth, attention, social goals, civic goals, discovery, education, etc.).
 But expression will always be near or at the top of the primary goals.

 This definition is agnostic about technical requirements, aesthetic quality, business entity, or economic sector.
 Arts Management happens in and across all of [[Three Sectors]].
 It happens in all forms of creative expression at all levels of technical or aesthetic complexity.